 Following the completion of chip sealing, most roads are also treated with fog sealing.
 The fog seal procedure involves using the asphalt distributor to apply a very thin coat of diluted asphalt over the top of the chip seal.
 This turns the surface black, makes it easier to see road stripes and helps to retain chips that were not completely seated in the chip-seal oil.

 Following the curing of fog sealing, the road is striped and returned to normal operation.

 - To keep water from penetrating the road structure beneath a paved surface

 - To fill and seal cracks and raveled surfaces of old pavement

 - To seal the pavement surface, minimizing the effects of aging

-- To provide a highly skid-resistant surface, particularly on wet pavements.
+- To provide a highly skid-resistant surface, particularly helpful when pavement is wet.

-During the chip seal process, from the time the gravel is placed on the road to when the excess is swept away, the speed limit is 25 mph.
+From the time the chips are placed on the road to when the excess is swept away, the speed limit is 25 mph.
 At that speed, vehicles should not be damaged by flying rocks.